Our School App Stay connected on the go...

 Psychology is available in the sixth form at CGS.
 It is a fascinating and highly regarded A level that is popular with students, employers and universities alike.
 It provides students with the opportunity to develop a scientific understanding of the brain, our minds and behaviour.
 Teaching aims to stimulate curiosity, enjoyment and interest in psychology and to inspire a passion for the subject and for learning in its students.
 The department is firmly committed to the use of varied interactive teaching methods that facilitate the development of understanding and the acquisition of knowledge for all students.

 Underpinning all topics in the course, the teaching of research methods is integral to A level psychology.
 As psychology is a science it is important that students develop an understanding of the research process and the issues inherent in it.
-Students are provided with many opportunities to develop and implement research projects to gain practical experience.
+We provide many opportunities to develop and implement research projects to gain practical experience.
 Mathematical requirements include understanding statistics and probability, and being able to analyse and interpret data.

 We organise a variety of activities and encourage students to attend external lectures and events.
 Year 13 students attend the British Psychological Society Conference for A level students and a 'Brain Day' run by a cognitive neuroscientist.
 Year 12 students will visit London Zoo to gain a deeper understanding of phobias and engage in observational studies of primates.